What is Book Value of Asset?

 The B.V of the fixed asset on the balance sheet is displayed in the asset section of the balance sheet.
 It reflects the net asset value once the accumulated depreciation and other liabilities are deducted from the beginning value of the asset at the end of each financial year.

 Importance of Book Value of Asset

-With the dynamic change in the trends within the market, the B.V of the asset decreases or increases with respect to the asset’s demand in the market.
+With the dynamic change in the trends within the market, the B.V of the asset decreases or increases concerning the asset’s demand in the market.
 The book value of the asset varies with different locations where the asset is used.
-Different countries may have different laws as to how they maintain the asset and how they transport assets.
-Hence varying book values can be used for drawing a comparison with the market value of the asset.
+Different countries may have other laws as to how they maintain the asset and how they transport assets.
+Hence, varying book values can be used to compare the asset’s market value.

-The B.V of an asset may be higher or lower than the B.V of a similar asset as the latter may be either over-utilized or under-utilized.
-For assets such as shares and debentures, the value of book value appreciates if the business issues a greater number of shares or debentures issued.
+The B.V of an asset may be higher or lower than that of a similar asset as the latter may be either over-utilized or under-utilized.
+The book value appreciates for assets such as shares and debentures if the business issues a more significant number of shares or debentures.